mattermost/mmctl/docs/mmctl_auth_renew.rst

 ::

-  -a, --access-token string   Access token to use instead of username/password -h, --help                  help for renew
+  -t, --access-token-file string   Access token file to be read to use instead of username/password -h, --help                       help for renew
-  -m, --mfa-token string      MFA token for the credentials -p, --password string       Password for the credentials
+  -m, --mfa-token string           MFA token for the credentials -f, --password-file string       Password file to be read for the credentials

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~